adrifloresm/DataChallenge/README.md

 With that we have complete the initial points of question 1, now let's get the brownie points.

-First to be able to read the inputfile from the command line, I import the [sys](https://docs.python.org/3/library/sys.html) module, which provides access to some variables used or maintained by the interpreter.
+First to be able to read the input file from the command line, I import the [sys](https://docs.python.org/3/library/sys.html) module, which provides access to some variables used or maintained by the interpreter.
 Specifically we need the command line arguments: `sys.argv` .

 In the code, I check if a file name was provided in the command line by checking the *length* of `sys.argv` and if a argument was provided this is assigned to the variable `inFile` (Used in the open loop).
 Note, this can be performed in a more robust way, checking if the argument is in the format we need, but to lack of time I did not do the extra checks.
 If no argument is provided then we use a default inFile called Test.txt. def main():